Website Maintenance: ADEA website will be undergoing maintenance on Wednesday 29th November, 6pm - 8pm

 Terms and conditions

-1. Submitted case studies must include any principle(s) of person-centred care and adhere to the Diabetes Australia language position statements while discussing the identified questions.
+1. Submitted case studies must include any principle(s) of person-centred care and adhere to the Diabetes Australia language position statements while answering the identified questions.

-4. Submitted case studies must de-identify details of the person in the case study to ensure confidentiality.
-This means neither names nor initials and locations should be mentioned in the submissions.
-For example, ‘a 32-year-old woman with newly diagnosed type 1 diabetes attended our health service for…’.
+3. Submitted case studies must de-identify all details of the person to ensure confidentiality.
+This means no names, initials, or specific locations should be included in the submission.
+For example, use general descriptions such as: “A 32-year-old woman with newly diagnosed type 1 diabetes attended our health service for …”.

-5. Applicants must obtain the consent of people with diabetes discussed in the submitted case studies, giving permission that they are happy for the selected case studies to be published via print and/or online by ADEA.
+4. Applicants must obtain the consent of people living with diabetes discussed in the submitted case studies, giving permission that they are happy for the selected case studies to be published via print and/or online by ADEA.
 Submitted case studies without matching consent will not be reviewed.

-8. Recipients of the first prize People’s Choice Award may have their case study published in The ADE Publication.
+8. Winner of the Abbott Case Study Competition may have their case study published in The ADE Publication.

 The competition is managed and facilitated by ADEA based on consultation with a review panel of experienced endocrinologists and CDEs.